 This post contains affiliate links of products I recommend, which means I may receive a commission if you click an ad link and purchase something, at no additional cost to you.
 Thank you!

 If you follow my blog, you must have noticed that I love making pinatas for Birthday Parties!
-So, here a two more Pinatas that I made: a Shopkins Pinata and a Soccer Ball Pinata DIY (Football Ball Pinata for us in Europe :-)).
+So, here is a DIY pinata tutorial on how to make a cute birthday Shopkins Pinata and a Soccer Ball Pinata (Football Ball Pinata for us in Europe :-)).

 The technique to make the Shopkins Pinata and the Soccer Ball Pinata DIY was the same as the one I used to make the tower for the Tangled Pinata.
 All I did differently was to adjust the height of the cylinder.
 Smaller height for the Shopkins Pinata and an even smaller one for the Soccer Ball Pinata.
 To make things easier, I use the cereal boxes as they are wherever possible, without trimming them.
 That’s why I have a huge stash of different cardboard boxes!
 I never throw them out!

 Check out our other pinata tutorials you might like: